// mock server

 Authorization: Bearer {{token}}

-• Pair the mock server with scripts to chain test data between requests
+• Use test scripts to chain extracted values between mock requests

-• Use artificial delays to verify loading and retry states in your client
+• Artificial delays help verify loading states, retries, and timeout handling in your client

 Typical Workflow